i01er/FYPBlockchain/README.md

 [Example](https://www.reddit.com/r/ethereum/comments/3hx73f/freakiest_thing_ever_the_blockchain_now_has_a/)

 In this example, users could even upload a song into the blockchain system.
-It could see that blockchain has the ability to contain every votes or every comments in the system.
+It could be seen that blockchain has the ability to contain every votes or every comments in the system.

 ### Requirements
 - An existing blockchain system for storing information.